Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-io-sources.md

 > You can iterate through sequences returned by `.decodeToSequence()` only once
 > because they are tied to the underlying stream.
 >
-> Closing the stream before the sequence is fully evaluated causes an `IOException`.
+> Accessing a sequence may result in an exception if its underlying stream is closed before the sequence is completely evaluated.
 >
 {style="note"}